-Pueblo Grande Museum is located on a 1,500 year old archaeological site left by the Hohokam culture located just minutes from downtown Phoenix next to Sky Harbor International Airport.
+Pueblo Grande Museum is located on a 1,500 year old archaeological site once inhabited by the Ancestral Sonoran Desert people, archaeologically referred to as the Hohokam culture, located just minutes from downtown Phoenix next to Sky Harbor International Airport.
 This National Historic Landmark and Phoenix Point of Pride has been a part of the City of Phoenix Parks and Recreation Department since 1929, and is the largest preserved archaeological site within Phoenix.
 Easily accessible by the Sky Train and the Light Rail, the museum is open 7 days a week October through April, and closed Sundays and Mondays, May through September.

-Visitor Materials - Make Your Visit More Interactive!Archaeological Site Etiquette - Things to Know Before Your Visit!Events & Programs - Hikes, Classes, Tours & More!
-Exhibits - What to See at PGM!Education - Tours, Outreaches and Resources!
+Visitor Materials - Make Your Visit More Interactive!Archaeological Site Etiquette - Things to Know!Events & Programs - Hikes, Classes, Tours & More!
+Exhibits - What to See at PGM!Education & Outreaches!

 A fully accessible 2/3 mile trail takes you through a prehistoric Hohokam archaeological village site with a partially excavated platform mound, ballcourt, and replicated prehistoric houses.
 There are three galleries to visit while at the Museum.
 The main gallery displays artifacts of the Hohokam and discusses the Pueblo Grande village site.
 The children’s hands-on gallery has activities to help kids learn about the science of archaeology.
 And the changing gallery features exhibits on various topics from archaeology, southwest cultures, and Arizona history.
 For authentic Native American gifts, art, and jewelry, the Museum Store has something for all tastes and budgets